TY-Cheng/LoG-IV/docs/benchmark_protocol.md

 - `temporal_ticker_holdout`: temporal split plus held-out ticker evaluation.
 - `random`: engineering diagnostic only.

-The default credible split is `temporal`.
+The default split is `temporal`.
 Ticker-holdout and temporal-ticker-holdout runs are robustness or transfer checks.
-Random splits should not be used for paper-facing claims.
+Random splits should not be used for manuscript-level claims.

 Every run writes `splits.json` so the train, validation, test, masked count, and held-out ticker metadata are auditable.

 ## Baselines

-Paper-facing baselines must be fit only on training surfaces:
+Manuscript-level baselines must be fit only on training surfaces:

 - `train_mean_iv_global`;
 - `train_mean_iv_by_underlying`;